smcclab/smc-course/_workshops/07-algorithmic-composition-1.md

 ### Things to think about

-- there _is_ still an AV diary entry due this week, even though this week's workshop slot will actually be filled by your [performance plan presentations]({% link _deliverables/02-plan.md %})

 - even though you're more sophisticated computer musicians than you were in [week 1]({% link _workshops/01-hello-sine.md %}), it's still worth doing the Extempore set up stuff ASAP, just in case you have installation issues (we're